 - The meat will only take about 10 seconds to brown on each side.
 Flip using tongs and brown the other side.
 Place the meat in a bowl, set aside and repeat with the remaining slices.

-- Add 1 tablespoon oil and return to heat.
+- Wipe down wok with paper towel.
+Add 1 tablespoon oil and return to heat.